 - And ideally extras like webbing, somewhere for dry bags, and paddle holders.

 Our quality inflatable canoe is the Sevylor Hudson (pictured above).

-This handles moderately well for a large inflatable (inflatables don’t perform in the water as well as rigid hull canoes), and the additional protection has given piece of mind when beaching.
+This handles moderately well for a large inflatable (inflatables don't perform in the water as well as rigid hull canoes), and the additional protection gives peace of mind when beaching.

 Are there any cheaper inflatable kayaks?